-The more of these actions you take, the better your chances are that Florida, and more importantly, the state that you are leaving, will be considered your domicile.
+The more of these actions you take, the better your chances are that Florida will be considered your domicile, and not the state that you are leaving.

 Further, you can only have one domicile, which means you will also need to abandon your domicile in your former state.
 This is especially important if you are keeping your home in your former state and plan on living there for part of the year.
 Doing this varies from state to state, but it generally requires that you give notice and show proof to your former state that you have established domicile in another state.
 That is why the more contacts you have in Florida, the easier it will be to prove your new domicile.